-Swelling, also called edema, in pregnancy is incredibly common.
-In addition to your baby, your placenta and an increased fat store, your body is hard at work making more blood and fluid to help support the growth of your baby (and all the other changes your body is going through).
+What causes swelling in pregnancy?
+Your body is hard at work making more blood and fluid to help support the growth of your baby, your placenta and an increased fat store (and all the other changes your body is going through).
 All this extra fluid can make you look—and feel—fairly swollen.

 - Standing for a long time